tuxecure/crackle/README.md

 > **NOTE** This project is being migrated to Rust.
 While the bash version is still maintained, it will eventually™ be superceded by the rust version

-An project by Fuseteam and others.
+A project by Fuseteam and others.

 Crackle is a client which allows apt users to install stuff in their home directory, following the XDG Base Directory specification.